Dead Bug With Stability Ball

 Dead Bug With Stability Ball Instructions

-- Engage your core muscles and press your lower back into the ground.
+- Brace your core.
+Press your lower back into the floor.

-- Slowly extend your right leg out straight, while simultaneously lowering your left arm overhead towards the ground.
+- Slowly extend your right leg straight forward and your left arm straight overhead while continuing to press the ball with the other limbs.

 Dead Bug With Stability Ball Form & Visual